percona/postgresql-docs/docs/solutions/ha-setup-apt.md

 !!! note

-    We recommend not to expose the hosts/nodes where Patroni / ETCD / PostgreSQL are running to public networks due to security risks.
+    We recommend not to expose the hosts/nodes where Patroni / etcd / PostgreSQL are running to public networks due to security risks.
 Use Firewalls, Virtual networks, subnets or the like to protect the database hosts from any kind of attack.

 ## Initial setup